MicrosoftDocs/windows-dev-docs/hub/apps/develop/settings/settings-common.md

 ---
-title: Reference for common Windows settings
+title: Reference for Windows 11 and Windows 10 settings
 description: This page lists the settings that are supported by both Windows 10 and Windows 11. ms.date: 02/27/2024 ms.topic: article